-- 2. Enter letters or numbers (up to 10 characters) as described below: - Remain in alphanumeric mode (Message button and lamp lit): Press the dialpad buttons to enter the desired characters.
+- 1. With the handset in the cradle, press 3 0 7. - 2.
+Press 1 for the intercom directory, 2 for the outside directory, or 3 for the feature directory. - 3.
+Enter letters or numbers (up to 10 characters) as described below: - Remain in alphanumeric mode (Message button and lamp lit): Press the dialpad buttons to enter the desired characters.
 (Note that letters correspond to the letters printed on dialpad buttons 2-9.)
 The number of times a button is pressed determines which character is entered.
 For example, 77776444844 would enter "SMITH."
-When adjoining characters are located under the same button, press FWD once to advance to the next character.
-For example, 5666 FWD 66337777 would enter "JONES."
-Press FWD once to advance and twice to leave a space.
-Press MUTE to backspace. - Change to numeric mode (Message button and lamp unlit): Press the dialpad buttons to enter an extension number.
-Press [MUTE]] to backspace. - 3.
-Press the SEARCH menu button to begin the search.
-If desired, you can use the PREVIOUS and NEXT menu buttons or the high/low end of the volume button to move alphabetically through the directory. - 4.
-Press the CALL (for IC or OUTSIDE DIRECTORIES) or ACCEPT (for FEATURE DIR) menu button to dial a number or feature code while it is displayed.
+When adjoining characters are located under the same button, press FWD []] once to advance to the next character.
+For example, 5666 FWD []] 66337777 would enter "JONES."
+Press FWD []] once to advance and twice to leave a space or press MUTE []] to backspace. - Change to numeric mode (Message button and lamp unlit): Press the dialpad buttons to enter an extension number.
+Press MUTE [] to backspace. - 4.
+Press # to begin the search.
+If desired, you can use the high/low end of the volume button to move alphabetically through the directory.

+To dial a number or feature code while it is displayed: